 - A "Head and Shoulders" ad showed a man accidentally buying an expensive icon because he kept scratching his head with his bidding number in his hand.

 - Hunter × Hunter.
-Gon's allies decide to teach him how auctions work -after- it starts.
+Gon's allies decide to teach him how an auction works — after it starts.
 Gon 'bids' an insane amount of money.
 Fortunately they are outbid and escape the consequences of his foolishness.

 - Donald accidentally bought an old boat in an auction in a Carl Barks story.

-- Goofy accidentally bought a painting while tyring to tell the hours to a deaf man.
+- Goofy accidentally bought a painting while trying to tell the hours to a deaf man.

 - In Lara Croft: Tomb Raider, Lara attends an auction to meet with someone and accidentally bids on something expensive and fairly hideous.
 Her face betrays her relief when she is outbid.